Siqueira wins highest academic award in all of collegiate athletics

 In the adjacent photo are (from left): Kelvin Igumbor, ’13, and Denise Jacobson, MPA students; Rebekkah Stuteville, Ph.D., associate professor and department chair of public administration

-and director of the Master of Public Affairs program
+and director of the Master of Public Administration program

 ; Elwess; Scott Hageman, associate dean of the School of Natural and Applied Sciences